Last updated 4th June, 2025

 The term Yale lock is an umbrella term for night latches which originates from the reputable lock manufacturer Yale which is known for the production of pin tumbler locks which became known as Yale locks.

-The difference between a normal lock and a Yale look is that internal cylinders can easily be changed and you can use the same key, unlike normal locks which require alterations to the boltwork hardware and also need a new key.
+The difference between a normal lock and a Yale lock is that internal cylinders can easily be changed and you can use the same key, unlike normal locks which require alterations to the boltwork hardware and also need a new key.

 This level of flexibility makes things much easier for locksmiths which is why they are the preferred option for professional installation.